 Naples is Italy at its most soulful.
-It’s city of castles and cupolas, with so many historic attractions it’s known as an ‘open air museum.’
+It’s a city of castles and cupolas, with so many historic attractions it’s known as an ‘open air museum.’
 As the birthplace of pizza, it’s also renowned for its food scene.
 Scratch under the surface and you’ll discover hip neighbourhoods, a thriving arts scene and an unpretentious atmosphere.
 It’s easy to see why Naples is one of Italy’s most captivating cities.

 There’s so much do in this sun-kissed city, you’ll be spoilt for choice.
 Head to the UNESCO-designated historic centre, which is the largest in Europe.
 Check out the vast Piazza del Plebiscito, a square surrounded by ornate, pastel-coloured buildings such as the Royal Palace.
 Sip an espresso at an al fresco café in the chic Vomero neighbourhood.
 Stop for a slice of Neapolitan pizza at one of the city’s 800-plus pizzerias.